 Investing in a learning culture

-When Stacie Johns was first promoted to Training Manager in 2018, she made the learning culture at Royal Voluntary Service her top priority.
+When Stacie Lloyd was first promoted to Training Manager in 2018, she made the learning culture at Royal Voluntary Service her top priority.

 She spent time with key people across the organisation including the CEO, directors and heads of departments, to understand the business needs and challenges.
 She created a training needs analysis and an ambitious corporate training plan and portfolio.
 She also developed a strategic intent, to outline how the L&D team would support the organisation’s needs.

 “It was months of work to bring training, learning and development to the forefront of the charity, which had been missing for quite some time,” explains Stacie.
 “But we’ve got a real buzz around learning now.”

 The team is continuing to build on this momentum, sending out communications as often as they can – and not just about mandatory training that people need to book onto: “We try and send out some inspiring ones as well!”

 Everything the L&D team does is now aligned to the charity’s five key values:

 Stronger Together is about encouraging people from all areas of the charity to get together.
 People in the organisation may have very different skills, but they’re encouraged to learn together.

 Better when Simple is about offering a variety of easy to find – and use – learning resources.
 This includes offering workbooks as alternatives to eLearning, so people have the option to pick what solution is best for them.

 Step Forward is about giving people the opportunity to grow and to develop.